astronomer/airflow-provider-sample/README.md

 ### Building Modules

 All modules should follow a specific set of best practices that optimize for how they will run in the context of Airflow.
-- **All classes should run without access to the internet.** This is because the Airflow scheduler parses DAGs on a regular schedule; every time that parse happens, Airflow will execute whatever is contained in the `init` method of your class.
-If that `init` method contains network requests, such as calls to a third party API, there will be problems due to how frequently Airflow parses the DAG file.
+- **All classes should run without access to the internet.** The Airflow scheduler parses DAGs on a regular schedule.
+Every time that parse happens, Airflow will execute whatever is contained in the `init` method of your class.
+If that `init` method contains network requests, such as calls to a third party API, there will be problems due to repeated network calls.
 - **Init methods should not call functions which only return valid objects at runtime**.
 This will cause a fatal import error when trying to import a module into a DAG.
+A common pattern to reference connectors and variables within DAGs is to use [Jinja Templating](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#jinja-templating).
-- **All operator modules will need an `execute` method.** This method will define the logic that will be implemented by the operator.
+- **All operator modules will need an `execute` method.** This method defines the logic that the operator will implement.

 Modules should also take advantage of native Airflow features that allow your provider to:
 - Register custom conn types for a great UX around connecting to your tool.